ammoramine/ammoramine/README.md

 - 👋 Hi, I’m Amine AMMOR
 - 👀 I’m interested in computer vision/AI/ cloud services/ devops ,mathematics of optimization, and quite  passionate with python technologies and clean coding
 - 🌱 I’m interested for the moment at  python's and pytest's advanced features .
-I believe that improoving my knowledge of architectural patterns, will help me  become a more proficient engineer, and to improove my skills on applied mathematics faster.
+I believe that improoving my knowledge of architectural patterns, will help me  become a more proficient engineer, and  improove my skills on applied mathematics faster.
 -  My main expertise is on the python and C++ language, I would like to discover new technologies (maybe rust or go)
 - I’m looking to collaborate on projects that would make my (and your) life (as a engineer/developer) easier.
 - 📫 How to reach me https://www.linkedin.com/in/amine-ammor-13859994